LGBTQ culture in Japan: Yuri

 Lesbian-romance themed anime and manga is known as yuri (which means "lily").
 Yuri is used to describe female-female relationships in material marketed to straight men, straight women, or lesbians, despite significant stylistic and thematic differences between works aimed at these different audiences.
-While yuri is used as more of a catch-all term, than yaoi it is still normally used for works that have sexual content.
-There is a similar term as with Yaoi to denote series have less sexual content: shoujo ai (girls love).
-Shoujo ai typically is used for school romances or couples that are younger.
-Shoujo ai series have very chaste romances (i.e. only one small kiss or hand holding) or stop at the confession.
-Some shoujo ai only depict intense feelings of friendship between two girls it comes off as romantic but the characters remain friends leaving the reader to assume more.
-Another word that has recently become popular in Japan as an equivalent of yuri is "GL" (meaning "Girls' Love" and inspired by the term of shoujo ai and "Boys' Love").
-"Girls love" is an all encompassing term for any sapphic romance and most popularly used as a term for webcomics or colored comics.
-Its use has been growing in popularity for manga.
-Due to the changing scale of intimacy that is showcased in "Yuri", "shoujo ai" and "GL" some "shoujo ai" gets labeled as "GL", depending on the comics style of labeling, leaving some fans disappointed.
-The dying use of "shoujo ai" is causing a problem with series just depicting an extremely close relationship without directly showing any intimacy into the "GL" genre leaving some readers angry/disappointed because it doesn't fit the "Girls Love" descriptor.
-There are a variety of yuri titles (or titles that heavily integrate yuri content) aimed at women.
-Revolutionary Girl Utena, Oniisama E, Maria-sama ga Miteru, Sailor Moon (most notably the third season, as well as the fifth season), Strawberry Shake Sweet, Love My Life, etc.; and there are a variety of yuri titles (or titles that heavily integrate yuri content) aimed at men, such as Kannazuki no Miko, Strawberry Panic! (although it was written by Sakurako Kimino, a female author), Simoun, and My-Hime.
-There are two manga magazines currently running in Japan that focus solely on yuri stories: Comic Yuri Hime (which is primarily aimed at women), and its newer spin-off, Comic Yuri Hime S (which is primarily aimed at men).
+Another word that has recently become popular in Japan as an equivalent of yuri is "GL" (meaning "Girls' Love" and inspired by "Boys' Love").
+There are a variety of yuri titles (or titles that heavily integrate yuri content) aimed at women, such as Revolutionary Girl Utena, Oniisama E, Maria-sama ga Miteru, Sailor Moon (most notably the third season, as well as the fifth season), Strawberry Shake Sweet, Love My Life, etc.; and there are a variety of yuri titles (or titles that heavily integrate yuri content) aimed at men, such as Kannazuki no Miko, Strawberry Panic! (although it was written by Sakurako Kimino, a female author), Simoun, and My-Hime.
+Comic Yuri Hime (which is primarily aimed at women) is a manga magazine that focuses solely on yuri stories.

-While more yaoi manga exists, more yuri tends to be animated.